-In 2006, Jacklets led the Friars to a 29-19-1 record, including an 11-11 mark in the BIG EAST.
+In 2006, Jacklets led the Friars to a 29-19-1 record in her first season, including an 11-11 mark in the BIG EAST.
 The 11 league wins were the most by a Friar team since 1995.
 Jacklets' team, which was picked to finish 11th out of 12 teams in the 2006 BIG EAST Preseason Coaches Poll, finished sixth in the Conference and earned the program's first trip to the BIG EAST Tournament since 1996.
 In addition, Jacklets coached three athletes who earned All-BIG EAST accolades.
 Samantha Pittman was named to the second team, while Elena Romero and Bartholomew garnered third team honors.
 Bartholomew and Pittman also were named to the All-Northeast Region Team.

 Prior to her assistant coaching position at Providence, Jacklets served three seasons (2001-04) as an assistant coach at Brown University.
 While with the Bears, Jacklets was responsible for overseeing a number of roles, including practice coaching duties with an emphasis on hitting, catching and the outfield.
 She also was responsible for recruiting, managing budgetary requests and organizing transportation.
 In 2004, she helped guide the Bears to the Ivy League Championship.
 She coached numerous players who earned Ivy League and Northeast Region honors, including the 2004 Ivy League Pitcher of the Year.
 She recruited and coached the Ivy League Rookie of the Year in 2004.